mikeolivotto/tune-geeks/README.md

 - **Artists**
   - Index: Displays all artists in the database with associated current listings available for purchase (the self.random class method mentioned in the Model section is used here)
   - Show: Displays all the available and previously sold items for a given artist.
-- **Orders** - Interface to show and handle order-related information.
-Basic implementation only at time of submission, with intention to create further views as additional features are built in future.
-  - New - Serves as a 'confirm order' page sending a 'post' method to create the order upon clicking the Purchase button